techGIAN/ST2Box/README.md

 |     |    |- time_drop_list.csv
 ```

-### Pathlet2Vec
+### Seg2Vec

 Now is the time to embed the trajectories/road segments to spatiotemporal embedding vectors.
 Skip this entire steps and proceed to the Set2Box phase if you do not want the spatiotemporal information and just keep the raw elements.
-If we use pathlets, then this is the Pathlet2Vec.
-Otherwise, we could use road segments of the road network which is the ST2Vec that is simply identical to Fang et al. [1].
+If we use road segments, then this is the Seg2Vec.
+Otherwise, we could use entire trajectories of the road network which is the ST2Vec that is simply identical to Fang et al. [1].

 0. Modify the ```config.yaml``` file as necessary with the parameters you desire.

 1. Train the model.
 All the commands necessary to train the model (and generate the ground truths) are bundled within the following shell script:

 ```
-sh pathlet2vec_run.sh
+sh seg2vec_run.sh
 ```

 2. Now learn the ST embeddings of the pathlets/trajectories using the following command:

 ```
-python pathlet2vec_embed.py
+python seg2vec_embed.py
 ```

 This should create the following files in ```./embeds/``` directory.